 MASH Biotech offers a novel gasifier solution, developed for modular, decentralised electricity production in the developing world using only local waste products and sustainable biomass as an input.
 The MB-G100C gasifier offers unbeatable cost of energy, capacity and a negative CO2 footprint.

 Creating an energy solution for the developing world

 The refugee camp in Kakuma is the second largest in Africa, housing between 150.000 and 200.000 refugees from South Sudan, Somalia and other conflict-torn regions.
 Being situated in the middle of a desert, Kakuma is relying on heavy international subsidies and shipments to sustain the lives of the camp inhabitants.
-In a collaboration with the Kenyan Red Cross and the Danish Church Aid, MASH Biotech has identified an abundant biomass resource in the area in the form of Prosopis Juliflora.
-MASH has shown that Prosopis can be converted to cheap electricity for e.g. pumping water and biogas for cooking by using the company’s cost-effective gasifier systems.
-In addition to providing energy stability, the introduction of the gasifiers would create an estimated 14.000 to 19.000 jobs for the currently mostly unemployed refugees.
+As part of the “Knæk Koden” initiative, a collaboration between the organisation Access2Innovation, the Kenyan Red Cross and the Danish Church Aid and with support from the Danish Industry Foundation, MASH Biotech identified an abundant biomass resource in the area in the form of Prosopis Juliflora – an invasive plant species (its flowers shown above).
+MASH has since shown that Prosopis can be converted to cheap electricity for e.g. pumping water and a fertiliser product called biochar, which can be used to turn arid land into farmable fields.
+Taking into account the role of the biochar, the CO2 footprint is estimated to be a negative(!)
+5kg per kWh produced.